Designing a Seamless Workstation in Living Room Spaces

 Select a sturdy, open-shelf unit that can house books and decorative items.
 Integrate a desk surface at a comfortable height on one side.

 Convert an existing shallow closet or wardrobe into a compact, fully functional office.
-When the doors are closed, the workspace completely vanishes, leaving your living room undisturbed.
-The truth is, this is an incredibly efficient use of space.
+When the doors are closed, the workspace completely vanishes, leaving your living room undisturbed. this is an incredibly efficient use of space.

 Remove closet doors and install a desk surface, shelving, and perhaps a small file cabinet.
 Consider adding task lighting inside.